EZMarvin/Learning-notes/4_Database/SQL Notes.md

     SELECT dbo.ISOweek(CONVERT(DATETIME,'12/26/2004',101)) AS 'ISO Week';
     ```
 - Usage
-    * only used in sql statement, most in select or present data
+    * only used in sql statement, most in select or representing a data or dataset

 - Why use